You want smart political talk without the meltdowns?

 That's not the people that support the president here.

-So anyway, late last night, just to give you a timeline of what happened, and we had Mark Meadows on the program last night.
+So, anyway, late last night, just to give you a timeline of what happened, and we had Mark Meadows on the program last night.

-He had had a private meeting with the president, and he struck a deal in principle with the president, and then it turns out that they had to walk back part of the deal, and I'm told two different stories here.
+He had had a private meeting with the president, and he struck a deal in principle with the president.

-One is because reconciliation, that process got in the way of what the deal was, and then I was told later this afternoon, well, they can't because the rules committee couldn't meet again, the rules committee work was done, and it turns out, well, now if they have more time, the rules committee can give it back in session and they can work on the adjustments and the changes that is going to make this bill more free market that keeps more that is more in line with the promises that the president makes and that the congressmen have made
+And it turns out, well, now if they have more time, the Rules Committee can get back in session and they can work on the adjustments and the changes that is going to make this bill more free market that keeps more, that is more in line with the promises that the president makes and that the congressmen have made to their constituents.

 I don't really care about the time.